-- This policy was developed and adopted on: 1st September 2020 - The policy will be reviewed on: July 1st 2021 or when changes are made to KCSIE 2020 - The Designated Safeguarding Lead (DSL) is: Debbie Carmichael - The Deputy Designated Safeguarding Leads (DDSL) are: Rebecca Jane, Rachel Moseley and Terri-Anne Old - The name of the Designated Teacher for Children in Care and Previously in Care is: Debbie Carmichael (From October 30th: Rachel Moseley) - The Single Point of Contact (SPOC) for the Prevent agenda is: Debbie Carmichael - The Child Sexual Exploitation Lead is: Debbie Carmichael - The named Safeguarding Governor is: Penny Hermes - The named Whistleblowing Governor is: Revd Jules Williams
+- This policy was developed and adopted on: 1st September 2020 and reviewed and updated in April 2021. - The policy will be reviewed in: July 2021, or when changes are made to KCSIE 2020 (or any other key safeguarding documents). - The Designated Safeguarding Lead (DSL) is: Debbie Carmichael - The Deputy Designated Safeguarding Leads (DDSL) are: Rebecca Jane, Rachel Moseley and Terri-Anne Old - The name of the Designated Teacher for Children in Care and Previously in Care is: Rachel Moseley www.gov.uk/government/publications/covid-19-safeguarding-in-schools-colleges-and-other-providers